philss/floki/README.md

 ## Installation

-You can install Floki by adding a dependency to your mix file (mix.exs):
+Add Floki in your `mix.exs`, as a dependency:

 ```elixir
 defp deps do